5ifar/MeriSKILL_US_Regional_Sales_Analysis/README.md

 ---

 ### Purpose:
-This report delves into a comprehensive analysis of the sales dataset provided by MeriSkill.
-The dataset spans from 1 January 2019 to 1 January 2020 and includes information about product sales, quantities, revenue and geographic data.

-I analyzed sales data to identify trends, top-selling products and revenue metrics aimed at extracting valuable insights to facilitate strategic data-driven business decision-making and create visualizations to present my findings effectively.
+This report delves into a comprehensive analysis of the sales dataset provided by MeriSkill identify trends, top-selling products and revenue metrics aimed at extracting valuable insights to facilitate strategic data-driven business decision-making and create visualizations to present my findings effectively.

+### About the Dataset:
+The original raw dataset spans from 1 January 2019 to 1 January 2020 and includes information about product sales, quantities, revenue and geographic data.
+It contains only 1 table with 10 columns and 1,85,950 rows.

+The data was later normalized into 3 tables - fact_Sales, dim_Product & dim_Location during project implementation.
+The cleaned dataset has - fact_Sales (1,85,950 rows), dim_Product (19 rows) & dim_Location (1,40,787 rows).
+Addional dim_Date table was created which has 365 rows.

+Data Overview: Year: 2019, Months: 12, Products: 19, States: 8, Cities: 9 & Addresses: 1,40,787.

 ### Sales Data Dictionary:
 |Column Name|Type|Description|